Big Eyes, Big Minds

 International Children's Film Festival of Saint Louis

-Each program includes a series of 6 to 11 short films from more than 20 different countries, ranging from award-winning animated films to child-produced films.
-Each film is between 2 and 27 minutes long.
+Each program includes a series of 6 to 11 short films from various countries, ranging from award-winning animated films to child-produced films.
+Each film is between 1 and 30 minutes long.
 Click on the programs below to see a list of films and descriptions.

 About The Films & Festival Director